-The authority having jurisdiction may allow higher fire-resistance ratings than those derived from this Appendix, where supporting evidence justifies a higher rating.
+The Chief Building Official may allow higher fire-resistance ratings than those derived from this Appendix, where supporting evidence justifies a higher rating.
 Additional information is provided in summaries of published test information and the reports of fire tests carried out by NRC, which are included in Section D-6, Background Information.